 It’s not hard to pinpoint when you should start using an eye cream.
 If you see fine lines, crow’s feet, puffiness or dark circles, you should start applying eye cream.
 And because we use our eyes constantly, fine lines can begin to appear in one’s early twenties.
 We squint a lot, we rub our eyes when they’re itchy and we blink.
 All of these things cause wear and tear on the delicate skin on and around our eyes, so it’s totally normal to see changes the older we get.
-Keeping that thin, delicate skin moisturized is key.
+Keeping that thin, delicate skin moisturized and protected is key.

-The short answer is no. Because the skin around the eyes and on the eyelids is some of the most delicate on our entire bodies, it often tends to be sensitive to some products — even products that won't irritate the rest of the skin on our face.
-They can irritate and cause a burning sensation around the eyes, so it’s important to choose a product that is specifically for your under eyes.
+The short answer is no. Because the skin around the eyes and on the eyelids is some of the most delicate skin on our entire bodies, it often tends to be super sensitive to some products — even products that won't irritate the rest of the skin on our face.
+Certain products not meant for the under eye region can irritate and cause a burning sensation around the eyes, so it’s important to choose a product that is specifically for your under eyes.

 When searching for the best eye cream, you should look for ingredients that will actually treat dark circles and puffiness, which is essentially water retention and sometimes inflammation in your under eye area. eb5’s Eye Cream features REGU-Age, a bioactive ingredient, that protects the delicate skin surrounding the eyes and works to reduce dark circles and puffiness.
 It includes soy and rice peptides to aid in removing dark circles and puffiness, and of course, Vitamin E to treat fine lines and wrinkles around the eyes.